cryptostorage/cryptostorage.com/README.md

 # ⚠ First Release
 This is the first release of this software.
 It should not be trusted with signficant amounts until it's reviewed by the community.

+# Using This Tool as Securely as Possible

+Security is a spectrum.
+Following a few recommendations can improve the security of your cryptocurrency.

+The following procedure is recommended to use this tool as securely as possible:

+1. [Download and verify cryptostorage.com-*[version]*.zip.](#download-and-verify-the-source-code)
+2. Transfer cryptostorage.com-*[version]*.zip to a secure computer using a flash drive.
+    - The computer should be disconnected from the internet and ideally will never connect to the internet again.
+    - An open-source operating system is recommended like [Tails](https://tails.boum.org), [Ubuntu](https://www.ubuntu.com/download/desktop), or [Raspbian for the Raspberry Pi](https://www.raspberrypi.org).
+3. Unzip cryptostorage.com-*[version]*.zip.
+4. Open index.html in the unzipped folder in a browser.
+    - An open-source browser is recommended like [Firefox](https://www.mozilla.org/en-US/firefox/) or [Chromium](https://www.chromium.org/getting-involved/download-chromium).
+5. Confirm that all environment checks pass.
+    1. Go to Generate New Keys from the homepage.
+    2. The notice bar at the top should indicate that all security checks pass.
+6. Fill out the form and click Generate Keys.
+    - Protecting your keys with a passphrase is **highly recommended**.
+Otherwise anyone in possession of the unencrypted keys can access the funds.
+    - Optionally split your keys for maximum security.
+7. Save the generated keys to a flash drive or printed paper for safe keeping.
+The keys can be imported at any time by relaunching this tool in a secure environment.

 # Download and Verify the Source Code
 Verifying the source code ensures you have a legitimate copy of this tool that has been publicly reviewed and has not been modified by an attacker.